 If you have been diagnosed with PAD, your chances of having a heart attack or stroke are vastly increased.
 According to the Journal of the American Medical Association, “PAD is a powerful predictor of [heart attack], stroke, and death due to vascular causes.”

 PAD Risk Factors

-Diabetes substantially increases a person’s chances of developing PAD.
-The ADA states that “one out of every three people with diabetes over the age of 50 has PAD” and many may not know it.
-Although the condition is a common one, it is also frequently overlooked.
+Diabetes increases the risk for PAD by approximately threefold.
+Many people with PAD may not know it, and while the condition is common it is also frequently overlooked.
 You may be at higher risk for PAD if you meet one or more of the following conditions: